Discrimination in the Workplace San Jose

 - Sexual orientation

-- Disability (includes both physical and mental disabilities, as well as speicifc laws surrounding discrimination based on actual or perceived HIV or AIDS status)
+- Disability (includes both physical and mental disabilities, as well as specific laws surrounding discrimination based on actual or perceived HIV or AIDS status)

 How can the law office of Robert David Baker, Inc. help me?

-If you have been discriminated against by your employer, call the law office of Robert David Baker, Inc. today to set up a free consultation.
-We have the knowledge of the law, and the legal resources needed to prove your case before either the state or federal courts.
+If you have experienced discrimination in the workplace, call the law office of Robert David Baker, Inc. today to set up a free consultation.
+We have the knowledge of the law and the legal resources needed to prove your case before either the state or federal courts.
 We have fought for the rights of workers in San Jose for more than 30 years, and we are ready to fight for you.